tendermint/tendermint/docs/tendermint-core/state-sync.md

 ```

-When your node is synced and participating in consensus the state sync reactor will still be running in the back ground.
+When your node is synced and participating in consensus the state sync reactor will still run in the back ground.
 This is needed to help nodes joining the network get caught up quickly.